-Parisian Peel is a powerful but gentle anti-aging procedure that exfoliates, refreshes and renews your skin.
+Microdermabrasion, often referred to as a Parisian Peel, is a powerful, yet gentle, anti-aging procedure that exfoliates, refreshes and renews your skin.
 It is an effective therapy that, when used alone, or in combination with surgery, facials, moisturizing treatments and chemical peels reduces the appearance of fine lines and wrinkles, sun damage, brown spots, acne scars and other skin imperfections.

 - Sun-damaged skin